vikames/Obsidian-Vault/DM Notes/Characters/Aster Initial.md

 "ooooor she talked her mom into sending her to a relative in the city.
 But she only convinced her to do so becase she overheard the humans talking that that is where the main sales are"

-"oh I was gonna say maybe a [[DM Notes/Vika's Notes/Aster's lemming]] cuz they are in the mountains"
+"oh I was gonna say maybe a [[Lemming Pebble]] cuz they are in the mountains"

 ## DM Idea